ARINJAY28/Speech-To-Text-STT/README.md

 For training, use the following commands:<br>
 - ```cd Train_Model```
 - ```python3 Train.py```
+Before execuing the follwing commands, please make sure to change the corresponding train and validation directories in **Train.py** file.<br>
 Training took around 15 minutes on a GTX-1080, i7 processor with 16GB RAM<br>
 ### Predicting
 For predicting or testing out your audio samples, type-in the follwoing command:<br>